stefanpenner/lcc.live/README.md

 **Current Status:**

 - The current iteration is an experiment built using Go.
-- Despite being somewhat rough around the edges, it performs exceptionally well.
+- Despite being somewhat rough around the edges, it performs exceptionally well and consumes few resources.
 - The codebase may be messy, but it's surprisingly approachable, especially for someone new to Go.

 ---

-Feel free to explore and experiment with the project, but keep in mind that it's still a work in progress!
+Feel free to explore, experiment & contribute.
+PRs welcome!